607ch00/runekit/README.md

+Just hacking around to make it work on Ubuntu 20.
+Nothing official

 # RuneKit

-Just hacking around to make it work on Ubuntu 20

 Alt1-compatible toolbox for RuneScape 3, for Linux and macOS.